YulanDeng/LME_scRNAseq/README.md

 # LME_scRNAseq
-The main scripts used for data processing and plot.\n
+The main scripts used for data processing and plot.

+## citation
-citation: Multicellular ecotypes shape progression of lung adenocarcinoma from ground-glass opacity towards advanced stages
+Multicellular ecotypes shape progression of lung adenocarcinoma from ground-glass opacity towards advanced stages